The fundamental localization phases in quasiperiodic systems: A unified framework and exact results

-with $V_{n}=\lambda\exp(i2\pi\alpha n)$, which is equivalent to removing the $\sigma_{0}$ from the last dual model [Eq.~\eqref{eq:mosaicII-dual}].
-Through the duality transformation, this model exhibits a phase transition between critical and extended phases, with the critical phase for $|\lambda|>|t|$ and the extended phase for $|\lambda|<|t|$, with the correlation length given by $\xi_c=2/\log|V/t|$.
-The numerical results shown in Fig.~\ref{fig:sshPlusME}(c) agrees well with the analytic results.
-This is a demonstration of Theorem III in Sec.~\ref{subsec:theoremIII}, that although the model is not exactly solvable $\det |\Pi_n| = \det |\sigma_x| \neq 0$, it can be analytically characterized by investigating its dual counterpart.
+with $V_{n}=\lambda\exp(i2\pi\alpha n)$, which is equivalent to removing spin-independent component from the previous dual model [Eq.~\eqref{eq:mosaicII-dual}].
+Through the duality transformation, this model exhibits a phase transition between pure critical and extended phases, with the critical phase for $|\lambda|>|t|$ and the extended phase for $|\lambda|<|t|$, with the correlation length given by $\xi_c=2/\log|V/t|$.
+The numerical results agree with the analytic predictions as shown in Fig.~\ref{fig:sshPlusME}(c).
+This demonstrates Theorem III in Sec.~\ref{subsec:theoremIII}, which states that the model can be analytically characterized by investigating its dual counterpart.

-Thus far, we have provided a straightforward application of the universal theorems to explain known models and construct daughter models.
-In the following, we will apply these theorems to construct new models that encompass all fundamental localization phases and elucidate the entire phase diagram of the QP optical Raman lattice model.